 The Parliament of Switzerland

 Switzerland is a federal state consisting of 26 cantons (member states).
 The Government, parliament and courts are organized on three levels: federal, cantonal and communal.
-The federal constitution defines the areas where federal legislation defines standardised solutions, sets guidelines only or leaves things to cantonal autonomy.
+The federal constitution defines the areas where federal legislation defines standardized solutions, sets guidelines only or leaves things to cantonal autonomy.

 Switzerland has – like most other democratic nations – a two-chamber parliament on national level: